Ivoryle82/The-Buzz/docs/PmReportPhase2-9.md

 > Cathcing up on our technical debt.
 We have our backend umpleneted but we are still having issues in our admin class.
 Once we work through these issues we will be set and hopefully catch up.

 6. Describe the most significant obstacle or difficulty your team faced.
-> probably technical debt.
-We had issues with getting our backend up early and needed much assistance from the mentors which slowed down testing for everyone.
-This prevented us from further finding errors in code that we beleived to be correct but couldnt implement correctly.
+> the initialization of the oauth proved to be difficult for ourteam as we encounted issue is passing through google and handling its packages.
 7. What might you suggest the team or the next PM "start", "stop", or "continue" doing in the next sprint?
 > We should start catching up on our debt
-> stop putting things off
+> stop waiting to ask questions and let everyone know about your problems early.
 > continue submitting everything on time

 8. Is there anything you wish to add?
-> Its a pleasure working with this team
+> Its a pleasure working with this team as always